romankurnovskii/romankurnovskii.github.io/content/posts/mac-setup-development/index.en.md

 echo "plugins=(zsh-autosuggestions)" >>~/.zshrc
 ```

-Open new tab(CMD+T)/restart iTerm to proceed with theme setup
+Open new tab(CMD+T)/restart `iTerm` to proceed with theme setup.

 ## Terminal Script and Aliases

-Update `.zprofile`. Еhe changes will take effect after restarting the terminal
+Update `.zprofile`.
+The changes will take effect after restarting the terminal

 ```bash
 vi ~/.zprofile